Gwalior: Music

+UNESCO: Creative Cities Network for Music Category

+In November 2023, UNESCO announced the inclusion of Gwalior in its flagship Creative Cities Network programme.

 Tansen Music Festival

 The Tansen Sangeet Samaroh (Tansen Music Festival) is celebrated every year on the Tansen Tomb in Gwalior during the month of December.
 Tansen Samaroh is a platform where artists from all over India gather and participate to deliver vocal and instrumental performances.
 The Tansen Sangeet Samaroh is organised by the government of Madhya Pradesh, in association with the Academy of the Department of Culture.
 During the festival, music lovers and artists from all over the world gather to offer their tribute to Tansen.
 The academy offers honours to senior celebrities and junior artists by including them in the Samaroh through their performed music.

 Sarod Ghar

 This Museum of Music has been set up in the old ancestral house of musician Hafiz Ali Khan.
 It houses ancient instruments of the Indian masters of the past.
 It also houses a collection of photographs and documents.
 Sarod Ghar is an institution devoted to promoting Indian classical music, heritage and culture.
 Through this 'window' to the past, music lovers can gain a better understanding of the evolution and history of Indian classical music and a deeper perspective and insight into the context of the art as it exists today.